Check out the session summary below.

 For months, retired emergency room nurse Michelle Wilson couldn’t sleep for more than one to three hours at a time.
 She watched her world get smaller as her deteriorating health kept her from maintaining social connections.

-“Your friends and family start to fall away because after they asked you for the third or fourth time, ‘Are you better yet?’ and you’re not, they stop inviting you to things.
+“Your friends and family start to fall away because after they've asked you for the third or fourth time, ‘Are you better yet?’ and you’re not, they stop inviting you to things.
 I was down to my husband and my kids and my doctors.”

 “Through it all, patients have really been at the forefront of the response to COVID,” McCorkell said.
 “It’s clear that patients can and do change the world.”